Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Convoy SC 27 had arrived Liverpool on Apr.
-18 - Karlander's destination is given as Hull.
-She later left Hull Roads in ballast in convoy on May 4-1941 with a crew of 24 and 2 British soldiers on board, and was bound for Curacao via Oban.
-Arrived Oban on May 8, where the British soldiers were replaced by 2 new ones (I'm not entirely sure whether they were gunners or just passengers, but she did have 2 Lewis guns and 2 Hutt guns which were fired by the British soldiers during the attack on the 14th, so they may have been gunners?).
-Departure Oban took place on May 12, Convoy OB 321.
+As mentioned, Karlander had arrived Hull from Halifax on Apr.
+24-1941.
+She later left Hull Roads in ballast in a convoy on May 4 (EC 15 - see link within Voyage Record; Hallfried and Thalatta are also named, incomplete listing) with a crew of 24 and 2 British soldiers on board.
+She was bound for Curacao via Oban, arriving the latter on May 8 (see Page 2), where the British soldiers were replaced by 2 new ones (I'm not entirely sure whether they were gunners or just passengers, but she did have 2 Lewis guns and 2 Hutt guns which were fired by the British soldiers during the attack on the 14th, so they may have been her gunners).
+Departure Oban took place on May 12, Convoy OB 321 (again, see external link in the table above).
+This convoy had originated in Liverpool on May 11 and was later dispersed (May 17).
+Hallfried is again included, as are Ledaal and Sildra.

 The survivors were landed in Gourock on May 20 and travelled to Glasgow that same day.
-Hearings were held there on May 27-1941 with the captain, the 1st mate, the 1st and 2nd engineers and Able Seaman Salvesen (helmsman at the time) appearing.
+Hearings were held there on May 27-1941 with the captain, the 1st mate, the 1st and 2nd engineers and Able Seaman Salvesen (helmsman at the time of attack) appearing.

-* The above position is from the captain's report, presented at the subsequent maritime hearings.
-"The World's Merchant Fleets" by R. W. Jordan says she was attacked in 55 38N 13 38W, sunk in 55 36N 13 24W.
+* The above position is from the captain's report, presented at the subsequent hearings.
+"The World's Merchant Fleets 1939" by R. W. Jordan says she was attacked in 55 38N 13 38W, sunk in 55 36N 13 24W.
+(2 Focke Wulf aircraft had attacked the convoy).

 Crew List - No Casualties: